codepod-io/codepod/README.md

 Codepod provides the interactive coding experience popularized by Jupyter, but with scalability and production-readiness.
 Users can still incrementally build up code by trying out a small code snippet each time.
-But they would not be overwhelmed by the great number of code snippets as the projects grow.
+But they would not be overwhelmed by the great number of code snippets as the projects grow.k

 <div align="center"><h2>Feel free to
   visit <a href="https://codepod.io" target="_blank">our homepage</a>,